lsst-dm/ldf_ops_tools/usage/README.rst

 **-m** textfile name
     specifies the text file that will hold the python dictionary matching the SLURM job name prefixes to the codes used.
-The value for each key must be one of the following: singleFrame, mosaic, coadd, multiband, and forc.
-For example, if all of your SLURM jobs are from singleFrameDriver.py and the jobnames start with "Wi" or "Co", then the text file should contain:
+The value for each key must be one of the following: **singleFrame, mosaic, coadd, multiband, quick, skyCorrection and forc**.
+For example, if all of your SLURM jobs are from singleFrameDriver.py and the jobnames start with "Wi" or "Co", then the text file should contain: {"Wi": "singleFrame", "Co": "singleFrame"}.
-    {"Wi": "singleFrame", "Co": "singleFrame"}.
-The keys must be unique, are case dependent and must all have the same length.
+    The keys must be unique and are case dependent.
 All keys and values must be enclosed within double quotes, as is shown below.
 Do not include a key called "un"; that is reserved for the "unknown" classification.

     If **-m** is omitted, the following mapping will be used:

-    {"Wi": "singleFrame", "un": "unknown", "Co": "singleFrame",
+    **{"Wi": "singleFrame", "un": "unknown", "Co": "singleFrame",
-    "mo": "mosaic", "co": "coadd", "mt": "multiband"}.
+    "mo": "mosaic", "co": "coadd", "mt": "multiband"}.**

-    See the **examples** folder for an example of a mapping text file called "mapping.txt" that was used for the S17B_ HSC PDR1 reprocessing node useage plot.
+    See the **examples** folder for two examples of a mapping text file: one called "**mapping.txt**" that was used for the S17B_ HSC PDR1 reprocessing node useage plot, and the other called "**mapping2.txt**" which is used for the example script usage_RC2.sh (also found in the **examples** folder).

+**-r** integer
+    specifies how many time bins the node utilization plot data will be sorted into.

+    If you do not include this option, the resolution will be set to 800.

 ..
 Links